11 things you should know before taking part in a drug trial

-You'll be given an examination
+You'll be given an examination before taking part

-Some drugs will have ‘common’ side effects such as nausea, fainting and headaches, which could wipe you out for a few days, but others could be more serious.
+Some drugs will have common side effects such as nausea, fainting and headaches, which could wipe you out for a few days, but others could be more serious.

 It's also worth noting that trials aren't just devised willy nilly.
 All clinical tests must correspond to the regulations set up by the MHRA (the Medicines and Healthcare products Regulatory Agency) and be approved by an ethics committee.

 While clinical trials can be risky, those who are prepared to take the risk are invaluable to developing new drugs.

 You're free to leave at any time

-There are lots of different companies
+There are lots of companies to choose from

 Trusted companies to consider